leeys25029-dev/deep-learning-study-notes/README.md

 2026.9.19
-Deep Learning from Scratch is a great book for beginner, sorry I only have english version.
+Deep Learning from Scratch is a great book for beginner, sorry I only have SC version.
 It is 2nd week after school starts, I almost finish read this book, E-book include.
 You can find great paper on those web:
 [Web of Science](https://webofscience.clarivate.cn/wos/woscc/smart-search)&ensp;&ensp;